 Data Management and Statistical Analysis

 The analysis of the data obtained from this study will be descriptive.
-Analyses will be conducted overall and at regional level within a participating country.
+Analyses will be conducted overall and at regional level within Georgia.

-We aim to collect data from a minimum of 1000 encounters of those supplied with an antimicrobial in each participating country.
-Based on estimates from the study in Armenia, there were on average 26 patient contacts per pharmacy during the week of data collection where an antimicrobial was supplied.
+We aim to collect data from a minimum of 1000 encounters of those supplied with an antimicrobial in Georgia.

-If 75 pharmacies are included (25 pharmacies in the capital city, and 10 pharmacies in each of five regions) and there are 25 encounters per week, then a total of 1875 encounters would be included.
 The inclusion of 10 pharmacies in each region will allow comparison of patterns of supply between regions.

-Where regional participation is deemed not practical by national authorities, the sample in the capital city should be increased to 40 facilities.
-The inclusion of 40 facilities should ensure the minimum target of 600 encounters is reached, even if not all pharmacies are able to provide information on 25 encounters.
 Data on 600 encounters would allow derivation of supply measures such as percentage of encounters with an antibiotic supplied, percentage of encounters with an injection supplied with a 95% confidence interval ±7.5%.
 Increasing the numbers of facilities participating is a better method to obtain more accurate and reliable estimates than increasing the numbers of encounters per facility.

-All materials related to this project will be stored in locked filing cabinets of the research partner in country/area and in password protected computer files.
+All materials related to this project will be stored in locked filing cabinets of the research partner in Georgia and in password protected computer files.
 Data will be kept for at least five years.

 Quality Assurance

-The data collection tool will be pilot tested in two or three different countries that have ethics-approved study protocols in place to ensure we have a data collection instrument that is easy to use in the field.
+The data collection tool will be pilot tested in two or three regions that to ensure we have a data collection instrument that is easy to use in the field.

 While the data for this study will be self-reported, we believe that the use of practicing pharmacists and a standard data collection tool will ensure the collection of valid and reliable data.
-Local study coordinators from the research group engaged to conduct the study in-country will conduct regular supervision of the pharmacists and review the adequacy of the data collection.
+Local study coordinators from the research group engaged to conduct the study in Georgia will conduct regular supervision of the pharmacists and review the adequacy of the data collection.

 Expected Outcomes of the Study